 UML Package References

 Each STIX data model is captured in a different UML package (e.g., Core package, Campaign package, etc.).
 To refer to a particular class of a specific package, we use the format package_prefix:class, where package_prefix corresponds to the appropriate UML package.
-Each default extension data models is in it own package, therefore, to avoid confusion, we will use a fully qualified UML names for all UML references.
+Each default extension data models is in its own package, therefore, to avoid confusion, we will use a fully qualified UML names for all UML references.

 UML Diagrams